zwhua888/qian256.github.io/_posts/2017-02-14-hololens-artoolkit-coordinates.md

 ### Coordinate System of ARToolKit
 [ARToolKit](http://artoolkit.org/) uses **right-hand coordinate systems**.
-Since [OpenGL](https://www.opengl.org/)is right-handed as well, it is very comfortable to visualize the tracking result of ARToolKit by OpenGL.
+Since [OpenGL](https://www.opengl.org/) is right-handed as well, it is very comfortable to visualize the tracking result of ARToolKit by OpenGL.

 In the official Unity package of ARToolKit, [arunity](https://github.com/artoolkit/arunity5), there exists a utility function